 - Answers to a few other questions (see application form).

-Stage 2 applications will be due January 22, 2021 at 11:59 p.m.
+Stage 2 applications are due January 22, 2021 at 11:59 p.m.
 Pacific Time.
 The corresponding application form will be sent to you if we invite you to stage 2.

 - A proposal, no longer than 800 words.